 will most certainly need to first slice the root before attempting to

 The fresh roots should always be peeled, then either cut into matchstick-like pieces or thinly sliced before cooking.
-Remember that the slices and shreds require a longer cooking time than ginger does in order for them to become nice and tender.
+Remember that the slices and shreds require a longer cooking time than ginger does for them to become nice and tender.
 Never buy roots that are wrinkled or shrivelled.

 You can keep the roots fresh for as much as three weeks by either storing them in a cool, dry place or by wrapping them up in waxed paper and then placing them in the refrigerator where they will stay moist.
 The roots can also be frozen by placing them in an airtight container or tightly wrapping them in tin foil.

 Whichever method you choose, please do not cut them up before putting them in the refrigerator.
 If you like, peel the roots and then place them in a jar filled with sherry before they go into the refrigerator.

 It should be noted that this ginger-like root has been utilised not only as a spice in Asian cooking but also as an ingredient in aphrodisiacs, snuffs and perfumes from the Middle East.
 It is known to add flavour to condiments such as vinegar and beer as well as some German tea and Russian wine, believe it or not.

 Perhaps you could ask your local health shop or organic food store for advice.
 I'm sure that if there is enough demand for the product, then one or other dealer may attempt to import the root.
 Wishing you the best in your endeavour.